dotnet/docs-maui/docs/android/emulator/device-manager.md

 To use the Android Device Manager, you'll need the following items:

-- Visual Studio 2022 version 17.1 Preview 3.
-Visual Studio Community, Professional, and Enterprise editions are supported.
+- Visual Studio 2022: Community, Professional, and Enterprise editions are supported.

 - The **Android SDK API Level 30** or later.
 Be sure to install the Android SDK at its default location if it isn't already installed: _C:\\Program Files (x86)\\Android\\android-sdk_.